teppeiKiyoshi/airbnb-experience-clone/README.md

+# BASIC REACT APP WEBSITE
+This website was done to fortify my skills and knowledge using ReactJS.
+This is part of a series of projects that starts from the basics to advanced setups.
+In this project, it used higher order functions of JS and talked a lot about props.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).